Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/transportLayer/portsUDP.md

     print("Socket Closed")
 ```

+Just like before, we are setting port number and then creating a socket.
+However, now instead of just firing off a message to the server IP and port, we are now going to set our socket to listen for incoming messages using the `bind` function.
+The empty string at the start means "listen on this IP address" and the provided port tells us where to listen to.

+Now we are going to infinitely loop to listen for messages.
+The `recvfrom` function **WAITS** until it receives a message and then sends the **BITSTRING** into the `message` variable, as well as the sender's information into the `clientAddress` variable.
+I emphasize that the socket waits because its not like we are going to be printing a million empty lines, the next bit of code will not execute until we get a message.
+I also emphasize that its a bitstring because that is why we need to `.decode()` before we print.

+Inside the receive function, you will see a `2048`, this represents the number of bits that we are willing to pull up from our input buffer.
+If we have more than `2048` bits in our buffer, then we will read the first `2048`, and then the next iteration of the loop will pick up the next ones.

+We also close the socket at the end to make sure its not leaking and hogging up our resources.

+In order to run both the client and server on your device, open up two python terminals, run the server in one, and the client in the other.
+You should be able to see the message appear on the server.

+Btw, the command to run in the terminal is `python <file>` or `python3 <file>` depending on your OS.

 [^1]: https://en.wikipedia.org/wiki/Two_Generals%27_Problem
 [^2]: The fact that Laurel has no entrence/exit in the back is criminal
 [^3]: https://stackoverflow.com/questions/16233193/what-exactly-is-socket